What's in this article?

 Mobile responsiveness

-When it comes to getting your mortgage website on Google, you better make sure your website is mobile-responsive, or else it’s never getting on the first page of results.
+When it comes to getting your mortgage website on Google, you better make sure it’s mobile-responsive.
+Otherwise, it’ll never appear on the first page of the results.

-This is because Google now relies on “mobile-first indexing” which means its crawler bots search for the mobile version of websites first, not the desktop version.
-So if your website doesn’t have a mobile version, Google is going to have a more difficult time scanning your website’s content to put into its system.
+This is because Google now relies on “mobile-first indexing,” which means its crawler bots search for websites’ mobile versions first, not the desktop versions.
+So, if your website doesn’t have a mobile version, Google will have a more difficult time scanning its content to put into its system.

 This new approach acknowledges the importance of mobile-friendly experiences in a world where mobile phone usage is beginning to dominate internet access.